ory/sdk/clients/client/python/docs/IdentityApi.md

     # Create an instance of the API class
     api_instance = identity_api.IdentityApi(api_client)
     id = "id_example" # str | ID is the identity's ID.
-    per_page = 250 # int | Items per Page  This is the number of items per page. (optional) if omitted the server will use the default value of 250 page = 1 # int | Pagination Page  This value is currently an integer, but it is not sequential.
+    per_page = 250 # int | Deprecated Items per Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This is the number of items per page. (optional) if omitted the server will use the default value of 250 page = 1 # int | Deprecated Pagination Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
 And even if page 3 and 5 exist, but page 4 might not exist.
 The first page can be retrieved by omitting this parameter.
-Following page pointers will be returned in the `Link` header. (optional) active = True # bool | Active is a boolean flag that filters out sessions based on the state.
+Following page pointers will be returned in the `Link` header. (optional) page_size = 250 # int | Page Size  This is the number of items per page to return.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional) if omitted the server will use the default value of 250 page_token = "1" # str | Next Page Token  The next page token.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional) if omitted the server will use the default value of "1" active = True # bool | Active is a boolean flag that filters out sessions based on the state.
 If no value is provided, all sessions are returned. (optional)

     # example passing only required values which don't have defaults set